-The OPNFV Verified program (OVP) provides the ability for users to upload test results in OVP portal and request from OVP community to review them.
-After the user submit for review the test results Status is changed from 'private' to 'review' (as shown in figure 2).
+The OPNFV Verification Program (OVP) provides the ability for users to upload test results in OVP portal and request from OVP community to review them.

-OVP administrator will ask for review volunteers using the verified@opnfv.org email alias.
+OVP administrator will ask for review volunteers using the ovp-support@lfnetworking.org email alias.
 The incoming results for review will be identified by the administrator with particular Test ID and Owner values.

-Volunteers that will accept the review request can access the test results by login to the OVP portal and the click on the My Results tab in top-level navigation bar.
+Volunteers that will accept the review request can access the test results by login to the OVP portal and then click on the Incoming Reviews tab in top-level navigation bar.